alshedivat/al-folio/_projects/2022_oslo_where.md

 - Scraping data from Finn by [scrapy/scrapy: Scrapy, a fast high-level web crawling & scraping framework for Python. (github.com)](https://github.com/scrapy/scrapy)
 - Geocoder from [GeoPy](https://geopy.readthedocs.io/en/stable/)).
 - Spatial joining, calculation, cleaning, and visualizing by [GeoPandas](https://geopandas.org/en/stable/#)
-- Focol statistics, reclassify, raster calculator, extract multi values to points by ArcGIS Pro.
+- Focal statistics, reclassification, raster calculator, extract multi values to points by ArcGIS Pro.

-The parameters used in demo model:
+The parameters used in the demo model:
 **Table 1.** *The criteria and the model parameters (demo).*

 | **Code** | **Criteria** | **Type** | **Spatial points by function** | **Reclassifying** | **Weight** |